How to Grill Skin-On Chicken – Perfect Every Time

 raw chicken pieces on a platter

 • Thigh: The chicken thigh is the portion of the chicken between the leg and the body.
-It carries a lot of weight and tends to have a lot of tendon and intramuscular connective tissue.
+It carries a lot of weight and tends to have a lot of tendons and intramuscular connective tissue.
 It’s delicious grilled or smoked but should be cooked to a higher internal temperature for the perfect texture.

 • Leg: The chicken leg portion of the chicken grounds the chicken and has the most weight on it.
 One end will have all the meat where it connects with the thigh, while the other end is bone and tendons.
 It also is better if cooked to a higher internal temperature than a breast.
 We have a great recipe for grilled chicken lollipops which uses a Frenched version of the chicken leg.

-Butchers Tip
+Butcher’s Tip

 Preparation and Seasoning